MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 ### Sign-in flow protocol details

 The sequence diagram demonstrates the flow of the sign in process.
+The sign-in flow depends on the user's authentication method.

 # [Email one-time passcode](#tab/emailOtp)